digirati-co-uk/digital-preservation-docs/rfcs/005-access-control.md

 ### Questions

-* _"the acquisition of the access token is an external concern"_ - this is the biggest unknown, it assumes that their Identity Provider is able to issue tokens to known _services_ as well as known _people_.
-Is this a safe assumption?
 * According to [MSDN](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tokens-overview#claims) the `"sub"` claim from AzureAD is _"By default....populated with the object ID of the user in the directory."_.
 The example given (`884408e1-2918-4cz0-b12d-3aa027d7563b`) does not immediately identify the user, something like `dlip/frodo` or `dlip/goobi` would be more descriptive.
 Is it possible to configure AzureAD to return something more meaningful as `"sub"`, or do we need something else - and custom claim or some sort of lookup service?
 * What would the process be for creating 'users', both human and machine, in AzureAD?
-* Would we want to use some semblance of Fedora's built in [Web Access Control](https://wiki.lyrasis.org/display/FEDORA6x/Web+Access+Control)?
-This could make the interactions with S-API more complex so I think it's best to keep it all in S-API.
-If we wanted to implement something like this, we would need multiple 'FedoraAdmins' as these are the credentials presented to Fedora.
-Ideally we do not need to do this as it could make interactions unnecessarily complex.
-* Will we require any 'anonymous' access to the UI?
-* How will automated tests authenticate with identity provider for testing UI, is there restrictions requiring MFA?

 ### Next Steps

 If the above proposal is accepted the immediate next steps would be creation of AzureAD resources.

 We'll need an application/tenant (terminology?) created for UI and APIs.
 Digirati will need to provide some details (e.g. redirectUrl) or have access to update these.
-We would also need relevant details for configuring clients (e.g. scopes, clientId, clientSecret, endpoints etc to configure the client.
+We would also need relevant details for configuring clients (e.g. scopes, clientId, clientSecret, endpoints etc) to configure the client.
 * Creation of AzureAD application for APIs.
 As above we would need relevant details to configure client.
 * Initially these clients would be for the development environment only; we can either share the same client Ids for local development and the 'dev' environment in AWS.
 * 'Machine' users will need to be created for:
-  * Automated tests
+  * Automated tests - with MFA disabled.
   * Local development
-  * ...anything else?